KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 };
 ```

-In the constructor of the gaming scene:
+In the constructor of the gaming scene create the following logic.

 ```
 game_scene(entt::registry &entity_registry) noexcept : base_scene(entity_registry)